 My condo did come with a dishwasher,

-but I have only used it once, after a Christmas dinner for relatives.
+but I have only used it once, after a Christmas dinner with relatives.

 Otherwise, I never have enough dishes to warrant turning it on.

-So I wash all of my dishes the old-fashion way—by
+So I wash all of my dishes by

 hand in the sink.

-And sometimes the 'hot' water for washing dishes is just above room
+And sometimes the 'hot' water for washing dishes is just warm,

 but that does a fine job anyway.